mattdeloia/CATTConV/README.md

     for cybersecurity work roles
   - Refine the personality questionnaire

-##### Results and analysis from this data collection will also assist Northrop Grumman Project Work in support of Army Research and the Army Cyber Proponent.
+##### Results and analysis from this data collection will assist Northrop Grumman Project Work in support of the Army Research Institute and the Army’s Cyber Proponent.

 ## Education Column Plot